innolitics/rdm/rdm/base/software_plan.md

 - The version of the software being tested (e.g., the git commit hash)
 - The name of the person who ran the tests{% if system.auditor_notes %} [62304:5.6.6, 5.6.7, 5.7.5, and 9.8]{% endif %}.

 Any test failures found during the formal release system testing shall be recorded as problem reports.
-See the [Prepare Problem Report Activity](#prepare-problem-report) for details{% if system.auditor_notes %} [62304:5.7.2]{% endif %}.
+See the [prepare problem report activity](#prepare-problem-report) for details{% if system.auditor_notes %} [62304:5.7.2]{% endif %}.
 If any change requests are implemented in response to these problem reports, the tests must be re-run.
-If it is deemed unnecessary to re-run some of the tests, the justification as to why shall be included in the test record{% if system.auditor_notes %} [62304:5.7.3 note that the risk management activities for (c) will be handled as part of the Unit Implementation and Testing Activity]{% endif %}.
+If it is deemed unnecessary to re-run some of the tests, the justification as to why shall be included in the test record{% if system.auditor_notes %} [62304:5.7.3 note that the risk management activities for (c) will be handled as part of the unit implementation and testing activity]{% endif %}.

 **Output:** Test record and problem reports